-Culture Beyond Compliance is the combination of two powerhouse consultants who use their respective expertise in fundraising and training to create an innovative and custom program to confront your organization’s toughest challenges.
+Culture Beyond Compliance combines the energy of three powerhouse consultants who use their respective expertise in fundraising and training to create an innovative and custom program to confront your organization’s toughest challenges.

 Karen’s 20-year career in fundraising has touched virtually every aspect of philanthropy.

-She spent 11 years with The Nature Conservancy, first opening and managing the first Nature Conservancy philanthropy office in Austin, TX, and then going on to oversee the California Chapter's individual major gift program in Silicon Valley.
-In California, she served as a founding partner of the Northern Sierra Partnership, an innovative, alliance-based organization developed to ensure the landscape-scale protection of the northern Sierra Nevada and associated watershed.
+She spent 11 years with The Nature Conservancy, first opening and managing the first Nature Conservancy philanthropy office in Austin, TX, and then transitioned to the California Chapter where she oversaw individual major donor giving from Silicon Valley to Monterey.
+In California, she also served as a founding partner of the Northern Sierra Partnership, an innovative, alliance-based organization developed to ensure the landscape-scale protection of the northern Sierra Nevada and associated watershed.

 Kelly’s boundless energy and passionate leadership style has led to a career that spans industry sectors and 18 years of working with individuals of all ages and from diverse backgrounds.
 She has trained over 25,000 people on topics ranging from creating social change, diversity and inclusion, intercultural competency, navigating difficult conversations, situational leadership, and effective facilitation.
 By making topics active and relevant to participants’ daily lives, she invites each person to share, contemplate, discuss, and become an integral part of the experience while feeling safe and supported.